Note: This post has been updated for 2020.

-Employer branding can be confusing for human resources professionals and hiring managers who are new to the topic.
+Employer branding can be challenging for human resources professionals and hiring managers who are new to the topic.
 You know how it feels to step into your workplace every day, but how do you turn that feeling into engaging content that attracts outstanding candidates?
+Getting some answers can be as simple as clicking “Follow.”
+LinkedIn is full of employer branding experts who share their wisdom regularly.

-Currently the global employment brand and recruitment marketing director at KRT Marketing, Derina Adamczak has spent nearly 20 years focused on how companies find and acquire new talent.
+The senior director of client strategy at Recruitics Derina Adamczak has spent nearly 20 years focused on how companies find and acquire new talent.
 Adamczak is an enthusiastic champion of using technological tools to improve talent relationships and the communication of a strong employer brand.

 Bryan Adams, CEO and founder of Ph.Creative, is driven by a passion for employer branding, as well as the dismay that comes from realizing how many companies aren’t communicating the depth of value demonstrated by their people and their brand.
 As a result, he regularly shares tips and insight to help organizations define themselves and communicate their deepest values to the rest of the world.

-Allison Dunsmore’s master’s degree in HR Management was only the start of her training, experience and insight into employer branding and recruitment marketing.
+Allison Dunsmore’s master’s degree in HR Management was only the start of her training, experience, and insight into employer branding and recruitment marketing.
 Her track record includes a recently started position as a senior analyst of talent attraction and employer brand at American Airlines.
-She’s also honed her skills at large employers such as Banfield Pet Hospital and PwC, giving her a range of experience that shines through in the depth of her insights.
+She has also honed her skills at large employers such as Banfield Pet Hospital and PwC, giving her a range of experience that shines through in the depth of her insights.

 “‘Change agent’ isn’t the right term.
 ‘Fearless inventor of your future’ is closer,” James Ellis writes on his LinkedIn profile, and his work bears out the description.
 Inventor of several tools that are now commonplace in employment branding, Ellis constantly asks what isn’t being done and turns that into what everyone is doing.

-Jill Felska is the founder of Want to Work There, an organization that helps companies become the best places to work within their respective industries.
-Felska’s perspective is informed by 10 years’ experience researching some of the most pressing questions in recruiting and employer branding, including “How do people find and decide what companies to work for?” and “Once hired, what makes great employees stay?”
+Jill Felska is the director of people and culture at Limelight Health and the founder of Want to Work There, an organization that helps companies become the best places to work within their respective industries.
+Felska’s perspective is informed by 10 years’ experience researching some of the most pressing questions in recruiting and employer branding, including “How do people find and decide what companies to work for?,” and “Once hired, what makes great employees stay?”

 Felska’s insight and advice is a must-read for recruiters and hiring managers who seek to use their employer brand to build lasting relationships and sustainable success.